On this page:

 The new regulations have been made under the Australian Consumer Law and Fair Trading Act 2012.
 They follow 6 months of public consultation with industry and the community.

 The regulations mandate that all Victorian fuel retailers must provide timely pricing data.
-The pricing data will be published on a new fuel finder feature on the Service Victoria app, which will go live later this year.
-Under the regulations, penalties apply for failing to update price changes.
+The pricing data is then published on Servo Saver within the Service Victoria app.

 There are 3 steps fuel retailers must complete to start reporting their fuel prices.

-Please refer to the guidance material to complete your business profile setup and submit the fuel application.
+See the guidance material to complete your business profile setup and submit the fuel application.

-Your existing obligation to display fuel prices on price boards at your service stations also still applies.
+- Your existing obligation to display fuel prices on price boards at your service stations also still applies.
 This has not changed.

 Supporting information